mia-platform/documentation/docs/development_suite/governance/design-overview.md

 ### Homepage

 The Homepage tab is opened by default on clicked event and contains the following view types:
 * *Default Views* - A predefined set of read-only views configured at Company level.
-All Company users can access these views, modifications (edit/delete) are not allowed, default filters and thresholds are configured into the Control Panel backend service;
+All Company users can access these views, modifications (edit/delete) are not allowed, default filters and thresholds are configured into the Design Overview backend service;
 * *Public Views* - A set of editable views configured at Company level.
 All Company users can access these views, modifications (edit/delete) are allowed only for Project Administrator and/or Company Owner roles.

 An example is in the following picture.